9 types of contraception you can use to prevent pregnancy (with pictures!)

 Cons include: It can tear or come off during sex if not used properly; some people are allergic to latex condoms.

 The Oral Contraceptive Pill

 It’s the little tablet taken once a day.
 The oral contraceptive pill is the most commonly reported method of contraception used by Australian women.
 There are a few different types of pill to choose from, so it’s about finding the one that’s right for you.
-The combined pill contains estrogen and progestin and mini pill contains only one hormone, a progestin.
+The combined pill contains oestrogen and progestin and mini pill contains only one hormone, a progestin.
 The pill can have many benefits, however remembering to take it on time is a must.

 Pros of taking the pill include: Highly effective when used correctly; permits sexual spontaneity and doesn’t interrupt sex; some pills may even reduce heavy and painful periods and/or may have a positive effect on acne.

 Cons include: Forgetting to take your pill means it won’t be as effective; it can only be used by women; is not suitable for women who can't take oestrogen-containing contraception; it does not protect against STIs.